Driving in Spain

 - How can you pay a fine?

 Traffic violations sanctioned in the Road Safety Act must always be paid.
-The competent national sanctioning body is the Department of Transportation, through its authority officers.
+The competent national sanctioning body is the Directorate-General of Traffic, through its authority officers.
 When paying these fines there are various options:Using the telephone number 060 (from Spain): the service is in Spanish only.
-Payment is made by credit card.Online: using the Virtual Headquarters website of the Department of Transportation in Spain.At branches of La Caixa (Caixabank).At Spanish post offices.
+Payment is made by credit card.Online: on the Virtual Headquarters website of the Directorate-General of Traffic in Spain.At branches of La Caixa (Caixabank).At Spanish post offices.
 At the Provincial Traffic Offices by credit or debit cardIn all cases you will need the file number of the fine.If the fine is paid within 20 calendar days there is a 50% reduction on the amount of the fine.If the fine was issued by a local authority on an urban road, it is advisable to refer directly to the traffic department in the City Council.

 - What types of fuel are available in Spain?